Liucy3164/Liucy3164.github.io/blog.md

 # Blog 📝

 Welcome to my blog!
-This is where I’ll post updates, ideas, research reflections, and tutorials in quantum computing and beyond.
+This is where I’ll post updates, ideas, projects, and notes.

 *Stay tuned!*